Saint Lucian Creole: History

-It is a subvariety of Antillean Creole, which is spoken in other islands of the Lesser Antilles and is very closely related to the varieties spoken in Martinique, Dominica, Guadeloupe, Grenada and Trinidad and Tobago.
+It is a subvariety of Antillean Creole, which is spoken in other islands of the Lesser Antilles, and is very closely related to the varieties spoken in Martinique, Dominica, Guadeloupe, Grenada and Trinidad and Tobago.
 The intelligibility rate with speakers of other varieties of Antillean Creole is almost 100%.
-Its syntactic, grammatical and lexical features are virtually identical to that of Martinican Creole, but like its Dominican counterpart, it includes more English loanwords than the Martinican variety.
+Its syntactic, grammatical and lexical features are virtually identical to that of Martinican Creole, but, just like its Dominican counterpart, it includes more English loanwords than the Martinican variety.

-Like the other Caribbean Creoles, Saint Lucian French Creole combines a syntax of African and Carib origin with a vocabulary derived primarily from French.
+Like the other Caribbean Creoles, Saint Lucian French Creole combines syntax of African and Carib origin with vocabulary derived primarily from French.
 In addition, many expressions reflect the presence of English influence.
-As the newer bilingual speakers of Kwéyòl and English grow up, the language has changed to reflect this bilingualism.
+As younger bilingual speakers of Kwéyòl and English grew up, the Kwéyòl language changed to reflect this bilingualism.
 It is not considered to be mutually intelligible with Standard French, but it is intelligible with the other French creoles of the Lesser Antilles.
-It is related to Haitian Creole, which has a number of distinctive features, but both are still mutually intelligible.
+Kwéyòl is related to Haitian Creole and is mutually intelligible with it despite its distinctive futures.

 Kwéyòl is still widely spoken in Saint Lucia and movements from the 1980s onward have increased its use in media, education, and government.
-Although it has not been recognized as an official language alongside English more St. Lucians have come to view the language more positively and support its official implementation.
-In the mid-19th century Kwéyòl was exported to Panama, where it is known as San Miguel Creole French and is now moribund.
+Although it has not yet been recognized as an official language alongside English, a large number of St. Lucians has come to view the language more positively and support its official implementation.
+In the mid-19th century, Kwéyòl was exported to Panama, where it is known as San Miguel Creole French and is now moribund.